madi82/googleCloudFunctionFirst/README.md

 1. Pycharm
 2. Github Desktop
 3. Firbase Console
-4. Google Cloud Functions
+4. GCP- Google Cloud Functions

 First run command to see python version
 ``python3 -V``

-#Create virtual envirnment now
+##Create virtual envirnment now
 First we have to install `python3-venv` with following commands

 Use below command to create virtual env